tinasche/InterviewCS/Questions.md

     Console.Write(myCar);
 }
 ```
-22. Explain Events in C#.
+22. Discuss Events in C#.

 23. Explain the concepts of Covariance and Contravariance.